vinibiavatti1/VrbStarterKit/README.md

 ## Configuration
 When you start the project, the **config.php** file needs to be configured according with project definitions.
 Some configurations as the title, key-words, responsivity, access data for database, base url, etc... need to be defined correctly.
 We recommend much to clone this file with production configuration (example: <b>productionConfig.php</b>), and change to the correct config file when the application gets up to prodution environment.

-> The <b>MATERIAL_DESIGN</b> is about the CSS framework kind you will use.
-By default, the bootstrap is set to the project, but you can change it to use the Material Design if you want.
-If you chose the material design, some util components can stop to work, and these components need to be reimplemented.

 > The <b>IDIOM</b> configuration can be defined in the configuration file based on the files inside the **/app/translates** directory.
 If there is a session parameter configured in the <b>$_SESSION['IDIOM']</b>, this configuration will be used as priority and the file that will be used will be the specified file for this key value.

 ## Patterns